PdxCodeGuild/class_tardigrade/1 Python/docs/08 Strings.md

 ### Join: `a.join(b)`

-`delimeter.join(list)` combines the elements of a list into a single string, separated by the delimeter
+`delimiter.join(list)` combines the elements of a list into a single string, separated by the delimeter

 ```python
 print(' - '.join(['apples', 'bananas', 'pears']) # apples - bananas - pears